contactprad/my-interactive-resume/README.md

-# my-interactive-resume
-this is for creating the website
+This is my personal website and act as a one page resume.